speakeasy-api/speakeasy/docs/generate/README.md

 `speakeasy generate`

-Generate Client SDKs, OpenAPI specs (coming soon) and more (coming soon)
+Generate Client SDKs, OpenAPI specs from request logs (coming soon) and more

 ## Details